NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `slot_size_array`: List[int], the cardinality array of input features.
 It should be consistent with that of the sparse input.
 If `max_vocabulary_size_per_gpu` is specified, this parameter is ignored.
 There is NO default value and it should be specified by users.

 * `optimizer`: OptParamsPy, the optimizer dedicated to this sparse embedding layer.
-There is NO default value and it should be specified by users.
+If the user does not specify the optimizer for the sparse embedding, it will adopt the same optimizer as dense layers.

 ### DenseLayer ###